YoussefAssaf/weld_characterization/README.md

 Index:
 - Hough line/Width of the weld
 - Weld area
-- Width of the weld outputed on the image
+- Width of the weld output on the image
-- Area of the top weld outputed on the image
+- Area of the top weld output on the image
-- Area of the bottom weld outputed on the image
+- Area of the bottom weld output on the image
-- Weld dilution outputed on the image
+- Weld dilution output on the image

 # Failure Criteria